top of page

 🪨 What Are Inorganic Pigments?

-Inorganic pigments are mineral-based, derived from natural elements like iron oxides, titanium dioxide, or ultramarine.
+Inorganic pigments are mineral-based and derived from natural elements like iron oxides, titanium dioxide, or ultramarine.

 Key Characteristics: